-NurseHelp 24/7 You pay \$0.
+Services that are covered for you What you must pay when you get these services Wealth and wellness education programs NurseHelp 24/7 You pay \$0.
 Have a confidential one-on-one online dialogue with a registered nurse, 24 hours a day.
 When you have a medical concern, one call to our toll-free hotline puts you in touch with a registered nurse who will listen to your concerns and help you toward a solution.
 Call 1-877-304-0504 (TTY: 711) 24 hours a day, 7 days a week.

-SilverSneakers® Fitness
+SilverSneakers ® Fitness You pay \$0.
 SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers at participating locations1.
-You have access to instructors who lead specially designed group exercise classes2.
-At participating locations nationwide1, you can take classes2 plus use exercise equipment and other amenities.
-Additionally, SilverSneakers FLEX[®] gives you options to get active outside of traditional gyms (like recreation centers, mall and parks).
-SilverSneakers also connects you to a support network and virtual classes through SilverSneakers LIVETM, SilverSneakers On-Demand[TM] videos and our mobile app, SilverSneakers GO[TM].
-You also get access to Stitch3, an online social site for seniors, where you can join in-person and online activities and events.
+You are covered for a fitness benefit through SilverSneakers at participating locations .
+You have access to instructors who lead specially designed group exercise classes .
+At participating locations nationwide , you can take classes plus use exercise equipment and other amenities.
+Additionally, SilverSneakers FLEX ® gives you options to get active outside of traditional gyms (like recreation centers, mall and parks).
+SilverSneakers also connects you to a support network and virtual classes through SilverSneakers LIVE TM , SilverSneakers On- Demand TM videos and our mobile app, SilverSneakers GO TM .
+You also get access to Stitch , an online social site for seniors, where you can join in-person and online activities and events.
 All you need to get started is your personal SilverSneakers ID number.
-Go to Silversneakers.com to learn more about your benefit or call 1-888-423-4632 [TTY: 711] Monday through Friday, 8 a.m. to 8 p.m.
+Go to Silversneakers.com to learn more about your benefit or call 1-888- 423-4632 [TTY: 711] Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.

-1Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
+Participating locations ("PL") are not owned or operated by Tivity Health, Inc. or its affiliates.
 Use of PL facilities and amenities is limited to terms and conditions of PL basic membership.
 Facilities and amenities vary by PL.

-Health and wellness education programs (cont'd)

-2Membership includes SilverSneakers instructor-led group fitness classes.
+Services that are covered for you What you must pay when you get these services Wealth and wellness education programs (cont'd) Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.

-3Stitch is a third-party provider and is not owned or operated by Tivity Health or its affiliates.
+Stitch is a third-party provider and is not owned or operated by Tivity Health or its affiliates.
 SilverSneakers members must have internet service to access Stitch service.
 Internet service charges are responsibility of SilverSneakers member.
 Services do not apply to the plan's maximum out- of-pocket limit.

-Hearing services

-Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-You pay \$5 if performed at your PCP's office.

-Routine (non-Medicare covered) hearing exams (requires prior approval from your PCP).

-You pay \$20 per visit if performed at a specialist's office.
+Hearing servicesDiagnostic hearing and balance evaluations performed by your PCPto determine if you need medical treatment are covered as outpatientcare when furnished by a physician, audiologist, or other qualifiedprovider.Routine (non-Medicare covered) hearing exams (requires priorapproval from your PCP).Services do not apply to the plan's maximum out-of-pocket limit.
+You pay \$0.
+WHIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: coinsurance, One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-HIV screening

-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

-• One screening exam every 12 months

-For women who are pregnant, we cover:

-Up to three screening exams during a pregnancy

-There is no coinsurance. copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.